Like a Virgin (song): Chart performance

-On November 17, 1984, "Like a Virgin" debuted at number 48 of the Billboard Hot 100, and was the week's most added song to radio stations.
-One week later, the single entered the Dance Club Songs chart at number 26.
-On December 15, following the release of the Like a Virgin album, the song reached the Dance chart's first position, giving Madonna her second number one there after the "Holiday"/"Lucky Star" release from October 1983.
-Additionally, it was the sixth Dance Club number one produced by Nile Rodgers.
-After six weeks on the chart, "Like a Virgin" reached the Hot 100's top spot on December 22, tying Prince's "When Doves Cry" as the fastest-rising number one single of the year.
-With this feat, Madonna became the year's fourth female artist to top the Hot 100, following Deniece Williams, Cyndi Lauper and Tina Turner; "Like a Virgin" was the second number one by an act from Sire Records―the other being "Pop Muzik" (1979) by M.
+On November 17, 1984, "Like a Virgin" debuted at number 48 on the Billboard Hot 100.
+The following week, Billboard reported that the single was added to 149 of 178 reporting radio stations.
+That same week, it entered the Dance Club Songs chart at number 26.
+On December 15, following the release of the parent album, the song topped the dance chart, becoming Madonna's second number one there after "Holiday"/"Lucky Star" in October 1983, and the sixth produced by Nile Rodgers.
+On December 22, "Like a Virgin" reached number one after just six weeks on the Hot 100, tying Prince's "When Doves Cry" as the fastest-rising chart-topper of 1984.
+Madonna became the fourth female artist to top the Hot 100 that year, following Deniece Williams, Cyndi Lauper and Tina Turner.
+The song was also Sire Records' second number-one single on the chart, after M's "Pop Muzik" (1979).